 When does parenting start?

-The question of when it begins is an interesting one, and there are many different answers to be found depending on whom you ask.
+The question of when it begins is interesting, and there are many different answers depending on whom you ask.
 According to experts, it starts when parents get involved in decision-making and preparing for parenthood.

 Others believe that it doesn’t truly begin until after childbirth takes place.

 But, no matter what time frame you decide on, there are some universal truths about being a parent that can help make your job easier.

 When does parenting get easier?
 Here is my guide, including some tips and tricks.

 Parenting Can Be A Tough Job (At First!)

 Parenting can be challenging, but it gets easier over time.
 It is a fact of life, and it’s something that most people don’t realize before they have kids.

 Being an adult entails responsibilities, but being a parent may be twice as difficult.